OSGeo/gdal/swig/python/README.txt

 imported using "import numpy".
 Currently the old generation bindings only support the older Numeric package, and the new generation bindings only support the new generation numpy package.
-They are mostly compatible, and by importing gdalnumeric you will get whichever is appropriate to the current bindings type.
+They are mostly compatible, and by importing gdalnumeric (or osgeo.gdal_array) you will get whichever is appropriate to the current bindings type.

 Examples
 ~~~~~~~~